tamberg/zephyr-workshop/README.md

 - [Debugging](#debugging)

 ### Objective
-The workshop teaches the basics of embedded programming on the latest IoT hardware, with Zephyr OS, in the C programming language.
+This workshop teaches the basics of embedded programming on the latest IoT hardware, with Zephyr OS, in the C programming language.

 ### Target audience
-The workshop is aimed at interested people with programming experience, ideally in C, but also in Python or Java.
+This workshop is aimed at interested people with programming experience, ideally in C, but also in Python or Java.

 ### Prerequisites
 Participants will need a laptop with MacOS, Windows or Linux, and a data-enabled USB-C cable, if available.
 IoT hardware including sensors is available on loan.